Mythologos/PILA-Code/transduction/README.md

 ## Installation and Setup

-Clone this repository and the PILA dataset:
+To rerun our experiments, start by cloning this repository and the PILA dataset:

     $ git clone --recurse-submodules <repo-url>

-In order to foster reproducibility, the code for this paper was developed and run inside of a [Docker](https://www.docker.com/) container defined in the file [`Dockerfile-dev`](Dockerfile-dev).
+In order to foster reproducibility, the code for this paper was developed and run inside a [Docker](https://www.docker.com/) container defined in the file [`Dockerfile-dev`](Dockerfile-dev).
 To run this code, you can build the Docker image yourself and run it using Docker.
 Or, if you don't feel like installing Docker, you can simply use `Dockerfile-dev` as a reference for